fabrix-app/docs/en/guides/framework/getting-started.md

 # Getting Started
-###### fabrix - UserGuides
+###### Fabrix - UserGuides

-You will learn some basic information about fabrix, how to create a fabrix project, and the basic structure of a fabrix project.
+You will learn some basic information about fabrix, how to create a Fabrix project, and the basic structure of a Fabrix project.

 This guide assumes that you have previously installed Node.js 4.0.0 (or higher) on your machine.
 Some knowledge of MVC and Javascript is needed.